Senior Manager, Climate Resilient Food Systems

-Willow is a member of the Ocean Climate Strategies Team.
-Her recent work has focused on understanding the impacts of climate change on fisheries, and especially on small-scale fishing communities, and on helping these communities build sustainable resilience.
-She has had a role in the creation of many of FSC’s tools, including the Comprehensive Assessment of Risks to Ecosystems (CARE), the Governance and Policy Analysis tool, and the Scaling Strategy Toolkit.
+Willow is a member of EDF’s Climate Resilient Food Systems program where she hopes to help transform our global food systems to be sustainable, equitable, and climate-resilient through application and scaling of interventions that center and elevate the needs and perspectives of small-scale food producers and other vulnerable and marginalized food system actors.
+Previously, as a member of the Oceans Program, her work focused on understanding the impacts of climate change on fisheries, and especially on small-scale fishing communities, and on helping these communities build sustainable resilience.
+She has had a lead role in the creation of many of the Oceans Program’s tools and resources, including the Oceans Program’s Principles of Equity and Environmental Justice, the Framework for Integrated Stock and Habitat Evaluation (FISHE), the Comprehensive Assessment of Risks to Ecosystems (CARE), the Governance and Policy Analysis tool, and the Scaling Strategy Toolkit.

 Battista, W., Karr, K., Sarto, N., & Fujita, R. (2017).
 Comprehensive Assessment of Risk to Ecosystems (CARE): A cumulative ecosystem risk assessment tool.
 Fisheries Research, 185, 115–129. https://doi.org/10.1016/j.fishres.2016.09.017